-- It must be clear that there was a duty to act
+- It must be clear that there was a duty to act.

-- It must be proven that there was a failure of the duty to act
+- It must be proven that there was a failure of the duty to act.

-- It must be proven that this failure was the proximate (direct) cause
+- It must be proven that the failure of the duty to act was the proximate (direct) cause of the harm.

 Malpractice as a Form of Negligence

 When you hear the term "malpractice," it's often in connection with a doctor, but malpractice is simply negligence by a professional.
 Professionals are held to a higher standard of care because they must have a license or certification to do what they do and they have to abide by the legal and professional code of their profession.
 Malpractice applies to dentists, chiropractors, attorneys, and accountants, among other types of professionals.

 The two common defenses to negligence involve the doctrines of contributory negligence and comparative negligence.
 Both affect a plaintiff's ability to collect damages in a negligence case.
 A contributory negligence defense says that the plaintiff contributed to the situation, while comparative negligence assigns percentages of responsibility, taking some of the fault away from the defendant.

 Contributory Negligence: If the injured party had any fault at all in the case—even as little as 1%—they would most likely be barred from collecting damages as a result of the other party's negligence.

 Comparative Negligence: If someone is speeding and driving while drunk and they crash into someone who was distracted because they were talking on their mobile phone, a court might determine that the first party was only 80% responsible for the harm to the second party.
 Any damages awarded to the plaintiff would then be reduced by 20%.